Diocletian Palace Tour, Split

 7) Iron Gate and Church of Our Lady of the Bell Tower

-On the northern wall of the rampart, behind a sealed medieval niche, a sculpture of hands holding a crown was discovered.
-It was restored and returned to the niche.
+And here’s a detail many pass by without noticing: on the northern wall of the rampart, behind what was once a sealed medieval niche, a sculpture was discovered—hands holding a crown.
+Carefully restored and returned to its original position, it now quietly watches over the gate once more.

 8